 In the US alone, a large percentage of the household fires recorded per year is caused by the dryer vent.
 When lint accumulates in the dryer, it becomes a fire hazard because it is combustible.
 So is pet fur.
 Homeowners with pets must take extra effort to clean the inside of a dryer vent because, aside from fabric fiber, the buildup will also include fur.
 Lots of it.
 There is a huge possibility that the buildup will be double that of the dryer vent in a house with no pets.

 For a home without pets, the recommendation for a dryer vent cleaning schedule is yearly.
-However, for a home with dogs, cats, and other furry friends, twice annually would be more appropriate.
-If you have pets that are known to shed more or have longer fur, you might want to clean the vent more than two times a year.
+However, for a home with dogs, cats, and other furry friends, twice a year would be more appropriate.
+If you have pets that are known to shed more or have longer fur, you might want to clean the vent more than three to four times a year.
 If you are unsure, inspect the dryer vent regularly to see how quick a buildup develops.
 This way, you would be able to make a proper schedule.

 If you are to do the cleaning yourself, here are some tips to help you make sure you clean it the right way.

 - Take out the lint trap filter in the dryer.
 This is the first filter that lint passes through and, although it can catch lint, there will always be some that will make it through.

 - If you have a vacuum with a pointy attachment, use it to clean out the lint trap.
 The pointy part should be able to help you get that stubborn lint inside the trap.

 - Vacuum out the dryer hose.
 This needs a little unclamping or unscrewing so be very careful.